 Some critics had argued that his design would be unstable and could not last or reach so high.
 Others that it would be an eyesore, taking away from the charm of the Parisian skyline.

-The 984 feet tall tower is made of an iron framework supported on four masonry piers.
+The nine hundred and eighty-four foot tall tower is made of an iron framework supported on four masonry piers.
 On each pier is a column, which unite to form a single vertical tower.
 Three platforms, at different levels, have observation decks.
 Glass caged, elevators ascend the piers on a curve.

 On the day of dedication the elevators were the only thing not completed, so Eiffel and some determined companions took the stairs.
 Once at the top the let fly a huge French tricolor.
 At the signal fireworks were set off, on the second platform.